Tallinn Airport: Bus

-The line "15" temporarily (until the reopening of tram service) provides connections to downtown and Sõjamäe industrial area.
+Bus line "2" offers a uni-directional connection to Tallinn downtown and Tallinn Baltic Station with its bus stop on Tartu highway, a short walk from the terminal.

+Other bus connections depart from the airport's public transport centre shared with trams:

+Line "47" provides a connection to Peetri borough in Rae Parish with its terminus being next to a middle school.

-The line "49" provides connections to Viimsi Parish, as well as to Iru subdistrict, the village of Iru and Pirita and Lasnamäe districts.
+Line "49" provides connections to Viimsi Parish, as well as to Iru subdistrict, the village of Iru and Pirita and Lasnamäe districts.

-The line "65" provides a connection to Lasnamäe district.
+Line "65" provides a connection to Lasnamäe district.

-Intercity buses of Tallinn - Tartu line operated by Lux Express make a stop at the airport on both directions.
+Intercity buses on the Tallinn–Tartu line operated by Lux Express make a stop at the airport on both directions.

 Rail

-The nearest station is Ülemiste train station, which lies about 800 metres from the airport, near Ülemiste Keskus.
-It provides access to regional rail and commuter rail lines of Elron.
-The station and Tallinn Airport are connected through the bus lines "49" and "65" and the tram line "4".
+The nearest station is Ülemiste train station, which lies about 800 metres from the airport, near Ülemiste shopping centre.
+It provides access to inter-city, regional rail and commuter rail lines of Elron.
+The station and Tallinn Airport are to be connected through the bus line "49" and the tram lines "T2" and "T4" once the construction around Ülemiste train station allows it.

 Ülemiste will be directly connected to the Rail Baltica when it eventually opens.

 Highway

 The airport is accessed by the E263 expressway (which shares the same route with the Estonian national road T2).
 The E20 expressway (which follows the T1) intersects with the E263 expressway 900 m away from the airport towards the city centre.
 The E67 expressway (Via Baltica, follows the Estonian national road T4) is easily accessible via the 3.8 km dual carriageway Järvevana Road, which provides a direct connection with E263 at the intersection.